voxpupuli/puppet-jira/README.md

 Defaults to 'true'

 #####`$stop_jira`
-If the jira service is managed outside of puppet the stop_jira paramater can be used to shut down jira for upgrades.
+If the jira service is managed outside of puppet the stop_jira parameter can be used to shut down jira for upgrades.
 Defaults to 'service jira stop && sleep 15'

 #####`$proxy = {}`